kapowlo/odin-TicTacToe/README.md

 # odin-TicTacToe

-This my attempt at making a Tic Tac Toe game using html,css,JavaScript.
+This is my attempt at making a Tic Tac Toe game using html,css,JavaScript.